jsj2008/jailbreak/README.md

 # Daily Update

+* Friday, December 16 - 9:00 AM - I need to set up a private network for symposium.

-* Thursday, December 15 -
+* Thursday, December 15 - 6:00 PM - Worked for 5 or so hours getting this exploit to work.
+Finally spawned root shell...

-* Thursday, December 15 -
+* Thursday, December 15 - 2:30 PM - A new exploit for iOS 10 was released, testing it now.

 * Thursday, December 15 - 1:30 PM - Started the layout of my presentation board for the symposium.